thatoneguy01/PeerChat/peer_discovery/README.md

 A member goes through several states during their time in the room:
 `JOINING` → `BACKFILLING` → `ACTIVE` → `LEAVING` → `LEFT`

+The system is powered by an **Idempotent Event Machine** over a **Gossip Network**.
 If an active member fails to send heartbeats, they enter a `SUSPECTED` state (a grace period).
 If they recover in time by sending a heartbeat, they return to `ACTIVE` without disruption.
 If they do not recover before the grace period ends, they become `DISCONNECTED`.

 ---